Ebbw Vale: Iron and steel making

 Ebbw Vale Iron Works, which later became the Ebbw Vale Steelworks, opened in 1778, followed by the opening of a number of coal mines around 1790.
 Rails for the Stockton and Darlington Railway were manufactured at Ebbw Vale in 1829.
 Steel from Ebbw Vale was used to construct the Sydney Harbour Bridge.

 At its height (1930s—40s), the steelworks in Ebbw Vale was the largest in Europe, although it attracted very little attention from German bombers during World War II.
 By the 1960s, around 14,500 people were employed at the steelworks.
 The end of the century witnessed a massive collapse of the UK steel industry.
 A strike in 1980 was followed by closures and redundancies which resulted in the dismantling of many of the old plants.
 In 2002 only 450 were employed in the old industries, and by July of that year the final works closed.
 Today there are no steelworks or mines left in the area.
 Ebbw Vale is still recognised for its innovation and contribution to the development of Britain as an industrial nation.

-Modern times
+Recent times

-Ebbw Vale is recovering from a period of one of the highest unemployment rates in the United Kingdom, largely as a result of the decline of the mining and steel industries.
+Largely as a result of the decline of the mining and steel industries, Ebbw Vale had one of the highest unemployment rates in the United Kingdom, but has been recovering.
 There are several industrial estates with some significant manufacturing facilities.
-In 2003 work began on demolishing and redeveloping the steelworks site.
-By 2015 the site was completely changed with a new hospital, college campus, school and leisure centre.
+In 2003, work began on demolishing and redeveloping the steelworks site.
+By 2015, the site was completely changed, with a new hospital, college campus, school and leisure centre.

 Ebbw Vale first hosted the National Eisteddfod in 1958.
 The Welsh language was dominant in the area until the last quarter of the 19th century and remnants of the language (Welsh hymns and pockets of Welsh being spoken in nearby Rhymney) persisted into the 1970s.
 The National Eisteddfod returned to Ebbw Vale in 2010.